calimero-archive/docs/docs/getting_started/market_place.md

 The Marketplace can also be accessed from the left hand navigation in the console dashboard
 :::

-2. Click on the **Marketplace** in the left navigation menu.

 ![](../../static/img/marketplace.png)

-4. Click on any of the contract you want to install
+2. Click on any of the contract you want to install

 ![](../../static/img/ft_marketplace.png)

-5. Click on **Install**
+3. Click on **Install**

 ## Viewing  installed applications